Vector meson dominance in photon structure functions at small $x$ from holography

-The observations mentioned above imply the realization of the vector meson dominance in the present description.
+This consistency indicates the natural emergence of VMD in the small $x$ regime, which is derived within our holographic framework rather than imposed as an input.
+This contrasts with conventional phenomenological approaches, where the vector meson component and its parameters must be introduced explicitly.
 However, it is also observed in this study that, in the very small $x$ region, deviations between those two results can clearly be seen.
 More experimental data, especially in the smaller $x$ region, are necessary for further constraints on the present descriptions.

 Future linear colliders~\cite{Barish:2013yfb} and next-generation linear collider experiments~\cite{CEPCStudyGroup:2023quu}, such as the planned ILC and CEPC, will provide important platforms for deeply exploring the nature of photons.
 Understanding the intrinsic structure of photons and their role in high-energy scattering processes is one of the most fundamental and challenging topics in high-energy physics.
 Through these experiments, we can validate the predictions of current theoretical models and further reveal the nature of the strong interaction and the deeper structure of QCD.